-Season 2, if commissioned, might take the battle between the Union and the Polity to a even higher level.
+Season 2, if commissioned, might take the battle between the Union and the Polity to an even higher level.

-‘Gen: Lock’ Season 1 premiered on Rooster Teeth’s platform, First, on January 26, 2019.
-It has also moved to Adult Swim’s Toonami, where it premiered August 3, 2019.
+‘Gen: Lock’ Season 1 premiered on January 26, 2019, on Rooster Teeth’s platform, First.
+It concluded with its eighth and final episode on March 9, 2019.
+Later, it also moved to Adult Swim’s Toonami, where it premiered on August 3, 2019.